South End, Halifax: History

 The areas south of South Street and west of the South Common were largely farmland and mixed-forest which led to the development of large estates that took advantage of their proximity to the former City of Halifax and garrison.

 Over time, neighbourhoods began to develop outside the original city boundary and were annexed by the city.

 In 1918, one of Halifax's largest projects saw the completion of a major railway line, to serve a new railway station at the south end of the city's central business district.
 The new railway line had been under construction by the Intercolonial Railway and later Canadian Government Railways at the time of the Halifax Explosion, which blocked and badly damaged the city's North Street station.
 The project created an approximately 30 m deep rock-cut for several kilometres, parallel the shore of the Northwest Arm.
 The new railway line through the South End was rushed into completion to accommodate the unexpected disaster.
 One result of the building of this railway line has been to geographically isolate parts of the peninsula, creating opportunities for wealthy and exclusive neighbourhoods to develop.
 Another legacy of the blasting work created during the construction of the South End railway cut was the infilling of parts of the Bedford Basin and Halifax Harbour to create freight-and-passenger ship docks, and railway yards.

 Geography

-The South End is located on the southern-half of the Halifax peninsula.
-The neighbourhood was originally bounded on the south by South Street, that being the few blocks located south of Citadel Hill.
+The South End is located on the southern half of the Halifax Peninsula.
+The neighbourhood was originally bounded on the south by South Street and was the few blocks located south of Citadel Hill.